 “Equine” is another word for horse.
 So this is therapy with the assistance of horses.
 Yes, their assistance!
 That’s why we need an Equine Specialist, a person with a deep understanding of a horse’s body language.
 With Gala’s 45+ years of experience working with horses, she knows what the horses are saying, and they have a lot to say!

 One or more horses will be available for you to engage with at each of your sessions.
 Activities designed to help you work on problem solving or other skills may be offered but you, as the client, determine how the session goes.
 The Mental Health Professional and the Equine Specialist will be there to help in whatever way is needed.

-Sharon, our Mental Health Professional (Licensed Professional Counselor) with 22 years of experience, will help you process the emotions that come up as you work with the horses.
+Sharon, our Mental Health Professional (Licensed Professional Counselor) with 23 years of counseling experience, will help you process the emotions that come up as you work with the horses.
 Your thoughts and feelings are important and are listened to and supported by the entire team.

 Equine Assisted Psychotherapy has many “models” or versions.
 We use the Equine Assisted Growth and Learning Association (EAGALA) model because it is highly focused on you, our client.